cmbant/getdist/README.rst

 To customize settings you can run::

-   GetDist.py --make_param_file distparams.ini
+   getdist --make_param_file distparams.ini

 to produce the setting file distparams.ini, edit it, then run with your custom settings.

 GetDist GUI
 ===================

-Run the GetDistGUI.py script to run the graphical user interface.
+Run *getdist-gui* to run the graphical user interface.
 This requires PySide, but will run on Windows, Linux and Mac.
 It allows you to open a folder of chain files, then easily select, open, plot and compare, as well as viewing standard GetDist outputs and tables.
 See the `GUI Readme <http://getdist.readthedocs.org/en/latest/gui.html>`_.